Group Cross-Correlations with Faintly Constrained Filters: Integral Transforms as Cross-Correlations

-In summary the constraint \eqref{eq:omegaConstraint} on the filter $\omega$ is flexible enough to accommodate non-compact stabilizers.
-Moreover, while this additional flexibility also results in more than one filter providing the same integral transform, it allows the description as a cross-correlation to inform the shape of the tensor holding the trainable parameters of the filter $\omega$.
+In summary, the constraint \eqref{eq:omegaConstraint} on the filter $\omega$, which specializes to no constraint on $\omega'$ for the present example, is lenient enough to accommodate non-compact stabilizers.
+Moreover, while this additional flexibility also results in more than one filter providing the same integral transform, it allows the description as a cross-correlation to inform the shape of the tensor holding the trainable parameters of the filter $\omega'$ (or $\omega$ in more general settings).